avibryant/simmer/README.md

 #simmer
 Avi Bryant

 Simmer is a streaming aggregation tool.
-It can be used as a filter in a unix pipeline, and with Hadoop or similar systems, to incrementally and efficiently summarize large volumes of data using a fixed amount of memory.
+It can be used in several contexts to incrementally and efficiently summarize large volumes of data using a fixed amount of memory.
+Some of the ways it can be used include:
+* As a filter in a unix pipeline processing logs or other text files
+* As a combiner and reducer in Hadoop streaming jobs
+* As a statsd-style metrics service over UDP, optionally backed by Redis

 Some of the aggregations it supports include:
 * counts of unique values
 * exponentially decaying values
 * top k most frequent values